oguru/DnD-AI/Session/10 - Loose Ends.md

 ### Ratan
 - "I have done countless hours of study, and have discovered that the tincture must be administered at sunset, when the veil between realms is thinnest, which is a problem now the sun never rises.
 I know not how we can bring him back under our current circumstances".
 - If the group finds a solution:
-- "Old Bum must be positioned where he can see the sky, and whoever administers it must speak his true name" (Turnips McGee)
+- "Old Bum must be positioned where he can see the sky, and whoever administers it must speak his true name.
+I know not his first name, but I traced his heritage back to a proud clan of turnip farmers of the clan McGee.
+Other than this the trail ran cold."
+(Turnips McGee)

 ### The Ritual
 - Arabella helps move Old Bum to the temple's rooftop garden